Date with an Angel: Plot

 While hiding out, Jim tells the Angel that his father got him interested in music, but six months earlier, he began to suffer from severe headaches that caused him to stop composing.
 Jim and the Angel then share a dance to one of his compositions.
 After removing the bandage from the Angel's wing, Jim advises her to leave before the others find her.
 As the Angel disappears, an increasingly unhinged Patty arrives and slaps Jim, prompting an invisible Angel to punch and kick Patty.
-Ed and Jim's parents arrive, as do George, Don, and Rex.
+Jim's parents and Ed arrive, as do George, Don, and Rex.
 Amid the chaos, the Angel reappears and drives away Patty and Ed with rain clouds, before disappearing into the sky.

 The others notice that Jim has collapsed and rush him to a hospital, where the doctor divulges that his headaches are caused by a brain tumor in an advanced stage.
 When the Angel appears in Jim's hospital room, he is convinced that she has come to take him to heaven.
 She kisses him, and as he falls asleep, she wraps her wings around him.
 Shortly after George, Don, and Rex walk in to check on Jim, the Angel—now a nurse who can speak—assures them that she has it "on the highest authority" that Jim will be around for a long time.
 As Jim awakens, the Angel tells him that she has been granted a leave of absence for good behavior, allowing them to be together.
 She tells him she is craving French fries, before they embrace and kiss.